yash9340/Snake-Water-Gun-GAME/README.md

 ### `Player Input`:
 The player is prompted to choose one of the three options by typing 'w', 'g', or 's'.
 The game ensures that only valid inputs are accepted.

+###  `Determinethe Winner`:
-Determine the Winner: The game compares the player’s choice with the computer’s choice and declares the result:
+The game compares the player’s choice with the computer’s choice and declares the result:

 If both choices are the same, the result is a draw.
 If the player’s choice beats the computer’s choice based on the rules, the player wins.